More Research

 1. Trait Masking: where we mask out one or more level embedding by substituting it with gaussian noise to verify that the embeddings learned capture hierarchical information.

-2. Trait Swapping: which involves substitution of level-l embedding of a source species with the level-l embedding of a sibling subtree at an equivalent level to visualize the trait differences in the generated images before and after trait swapping that can help us understand the evolutionary traits that branched at a certain level.
+2. Trait Swapping: which involves the substitution of level-l embedding of a source species with the level-l embedding of a sibling subtree at an equivalent level to visualize the trait differences in the generated images before and after trait swapping that can help us understand the evolutionary traits that branched at a certain level.

 (a) Trait Masking